War Memorial – Hadleigh, Essex

 Ann Florence Elizabeth Harrison CHOPPEN married William John KNIGHT (a bread and cake maker) in 1910 and they had five children together.
 In 1939 they were living in Hadleigh on Bilton Road.
 Ann died in 1953 age 64.
 I don’t know when William died.

-William Alfred Ernest CHOPPEN married Grace Emma May SEWARD in 1917 (in the Barnet district) and had one daughter in 1919.
+William Alfred Ernest CHOPPEN enlisted into the King’s Royal Rifle Corps, rose to Acting Sergeant and awarded the 1915 Star, Victory Medal and British Medal.
+He married Grace Emma May SEWARD in 1917 (in the Barnet district) and had one daughter in 1919.
 William worked as a bricklayer, like his father, and died in Daws Heath, Essex in 1969 age 76.
 Grace did in 1973 age 79.

-Sidney CHOPPEN married Gladys Elizabeth PAYNE in 1927 in East Ham, Essex and had two daughters.
-Sidney had been a Bombardier during the war.
+Sidney CHOPPEN had been a Bombardier, Corporal then Sergeant with the Royal Field Artillery during the war, enlisting underage shortly after war broke out.
+He was awarded the Military Medal as well as the 1914-1915 Star, British War Medal and Victory Medal.
+He married Gladys Elizabeth PAYNE in 1927 in East Ham, Essex and had two daughters.
 In 1939 he was working as a foreman baker and the family were living in New Road, Hadleigh.
 Sidney died in 1966 in Leigh age 69, and Gladys remarried in 1970 to Walter Frederick RODER.
 Walter enlisted into the South Fusiliers 27th (Reserve) Battalion in 1915, stating his age to be 18.
 However, he was actually only 15 and was discharged 6 months later when his father sent them a letter confirming his son’s age after learning he was about to be sent abroad.
 But his father also added that he didn’t wish his son to discharged as he liked the life, also had another son under the age of 18 in the army, and he himself was also in the army.
 Walter died in 1982 aged 82 and Gladys in 1996 aged 91.

 Elsie Henrietta CHOPPEN married John Arthur GRIGG, a bus driver, in 1926 in Hadleigh.
 They lived in Daws Heath, Essex and don’t appear to have had any children.
 John died in 1969 age 68, and Elsie in 1974 age 74.